This is article 1 in a 3 part series, designed for anyone thinking of starting a business.

 You believe in yourself enough to win.
 You believe you can be successful and you are confident enough to plan well and set yourself up for success.

 So, what if the answer to some of these questions is no?
 Congratulations, you’ve done an honest self-assessment.
-It doesn’t mean you shouldn’t’ start a busy and many and all of these traits can be learned.
+It doesn’t mean you shouldn’t’ start a business.
+The good news is many of the traits that can make you successful can be learned and practiced.
 Keep focused on areas you want to work on and continue to evaluate if the timing is right for starting your business.
-And if you answered yes, to most of these questions, take a look at part 2.
+And if you answered yes, to most of these questions, take a look at PART 2.

 And be sure to check out the mini business planner!